 - In the past year, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless?

 - In the past year, did the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development determine that you were an unaccompanied youth who was homeless?

 - In the past year, did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?

 Unless a student can answer “yes” to one or more of these questions, the student is declared dependent for financial aid purposes and will be required to submit parent income information on the FAFSA.

 Occasionally, unusual circumstances may exist that justify a review of a student’s dependency status.
-Please contact the Financial Aid Office for more information regarding circumstances justifying a dependency override.
+Please contact the Financial Aid Office for more information regarding circumstances justifying an unusual circumstance.
 The priority deadline is June 1.